qbzzt/etherdocs/paper_wallet/readme.md

 ## Usage

 Click the button multiple times to collect [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
-Once you have clicked it 31 times there is enough randomness to produce the mnemonic, and from it the public address (as well as the private key and other required information).
+Once you have clicked it thirty two times there is enough randomness to produce the mnemonic, and from it the public address.
 These values are automatically displayed for you once they are available.

 Give the public address to anybody who wants to pay you or from whom you are going to transfer cryptocurrency (such as [Coinbase](https://coinbase.com/)).
 When you are ready to use the account, you can use a wallet such as [MetaMask](https://metamask.io/).
-Log out of the existing account if you have one (and have a backup of the twelve words for that account) and import a new account using a seed phrase (another name for the mnemonic).
+Log out of the existing account if you have one (and have a backup of the twelve words for that account) and import a new account using your mnemonic, also called the seed phrase.

 ### Why the Clicking?
 Can't you Automate That?